News

 petroleum-based compounds

-used in cosmetic products - in detail in our blog post
+used in cosmetic products – in our blog article

 What is PEG free?

-They are present in perhaps all products, just for the
+They are present in almost all products, precisely for the

 effect of soft and smooth skin